 Understanding climate change is the predominant scientific challenge of our time, as rising atmospheric carbon dioxide (CO2) and temperatures influence shifts in weather, storm activity, sea level, biodiversity, and numerous other processes.
-While direct study of long-term climate variability is not feasible during a six-week voyage, SEA Semester is leveraging the opportunities presented by its remote, open ocean cruise tracks and repeated annual sampling to build valuable datasets in poorly studied areas of the world.
-Furthermore, first-hand interactions with small island communities during port stops offer the chance to explore the impacts of regional climate-related changes already underway.
-Student policy research aims to discern the most pressing climate issues along the cruise track, and to identify ongoing adaptation, mitigation and response efforts supported by local governments and agencies.
+While direct study of long-term climate variability is not feasible during a six-week voyage, SEA Semester leverages the opportunities presented by its remote, open ocean cruise tracks and repeated annual sampling to build valuable datasets in poorly studied areas of the world.
+Furthermore, first-hand interactions with small island communities during port stops offer the chance to explore the community impacts of regional climate-related changes already underway.
+Student policy research aims to first identify the most pressing climate issues along each cruise track, then explore and expand upon ongoing adaptation, mitigation and response efforts by local governments and agencies.

 Selected student research

-Bateman, T., S. Davis and C. Lee, 2015.
-The Effects of Ocean Acidification on Pteropod Distribution, Abundance, and Shell Condition in the Southern Pacific Ocean.
-Unpublished student research paper, Class S-258, Sea Education Association, Woods Hole, MA.
+Livingston, K. and C. Stoudt, 2017.
+The role of particulate organic carbon on the global carbon cycle in the South Pacific Ocean.
+Unpublished student research paper, Class S-276, Sea Education Association, Woods Hole, MA.

 Davis, A. and S. Botia, 2015.
 Distribution and Transport of Dissolved Inorganic Carbon (DIC) in the Antarctic Intermediate Water and the Sub-Antarctic Mode Water in the South Pacific Ocean.
 Unpublished student research paper, Class S-258, Sea Education Association, Woods Hole, MA.

-Meyer, A. W.*, M. K. Becker^, K. C. Grabb^ and SEA Cruise S-250 Scientific Party, 2014.
-SEA Semester Undergraduates Research the Ocean's Role in Climate Systems in the Pacific Ocean.
+Meyer, A.*, M. Becker^, K. Grabb^ and SEA Cruise S-250 Scientific Party, 2014.
+SEA Semester undergraduates research the ocean's role in climate systems in the Pacific Ocean.
 AGU Fall Meeting, San Francisco, CA.